 These storms originate in Alberta, Canada – hence that part of their name.
 Clippers then get tangled up in the eastward moving jet stream and make their way towards the Great Lakes.

-As we’ve seen this week, Alberta Clippers can occur frequently during the winter months.
+Alberta Clippers can occur frequently during the winter months.
 Generally, though, they produce little snow in central and southern portions of Ohio.
 The cold fronts that often accompany clippers can bring very cold air into an area once they cross.
 It’s not unusual for temperatures to be 30 degrees colder behind one of these boundaries.

 Snow with clippers is mostly front loaded keeping the heaviest snowfall along and north of the low pressure center.
 With this feature, the track of the storm north/south can have big implications on what areas get the heaviest snowfall.
 The north/south position will also determine where and how much lake effect snow is created by the storm as it passes over or near the Great Lakes.